MicrosoftDocs/win32/desktop-src/search/-search-federated-search-overview.md

 ## Additional Resources

--   The [OpenSearch](-search-sample-opensearch.md) code sample, available on [Code Gallery](https://code.msdn.microsoft.com/shellextensibility) and the [Windows 7 SDK](https://msdn.microsoft.com/windowsvista/bb980924.aspx), demonstrates how to create a federated search service using the [OpenSearch](http://www.opensearch.org/Home) protocol, and an OpenSearch Descriptor (.osdx) file (a search connector).
+-   The [OpenSearch](-search-sample-opensearch.md) code sample demonstrates how to create a federated search service using the [OpenSearch](http://www.opensearch.org/Home) protocol, and an OpenSearch Descriptor (.osdx) file (a search connector).
 -   For a video demonstration of creating an [OpenSearch](http://www.opensearch.org/Home) web service for a SQL database, see [Windows 7: Empower Users to Find, Visualize and Organize their Data with Libraries and the Explorer](https://channel9.msdn.com/pdc2008/PC16/).
 -   If you are writing a client-side [OpenSearch](http://www.opensearch.org/Home) provider, see:
     -   The [OpenSearch Developer How To Guide](https://github.com/dewitt/opensearch/blob/master/mediawiki/Documentation/Developer%20how%20to%20guide.wiki) for more information on connecting to a client-side provider by using a proprietary data store's protocols or APIs.